paperbenni/paperbenni.github.io/content/posts/signal.md

 # Android Tablets

-How is there no compantion app for Android?
+How is there no companion app for Android?
 WhatsApp has one, there's one for iPadOS, Windows, Linux and MacOS.
 Android tablets get the full version of Signal, which might be nice to have as an option, but since that requires logging out of Signal on my phone, it's not an option for me and I would guess